Alexander Wurz: Rainer-Wurz.com

 In 2000, Wurz started a mountain bike team with his countryman Markus Rainer.
-The team, Rainer-Wurz.com, is sponsored by sponsors McLaren, Siemens, and Cannondale, and has won the World Cup several times.
+The team, Rainer-Wurz.com, is sponsored by sponsors McLaren, Siemens and Cannondale, and has won the World Cup several times.
 In the early 2000s, niche bicycle brand Katarga presented a limited edition high-end mountain bike called the Alexander Wurz EVO SL, whose frame prominently featured Wurz's autograph.

 Road safety

-In 2006, he and his father founded the company Test and Training International, a leader in the field of road safety and driver training.
+In 2006, Wurz and his father founded the company Test and Training International, a leader in the field of road safety and driver training.
 He also works closely with the FIA (Fédération Internationale de l'Automobile), since 2011 as an operating partner of the FIA Institute Young Driver Excellence Academy.

 In 2015, TTI received the Prince Michael International Road Safety Award for its evidence-based driver training programmes, praised globally as “best in the world”, and its influence on road safety within governments and schools.
 Operating from sites in Vienna, Teesdorf, and Monaco, TTI leverages relationships with the FIA, leading motorsport series (F1, WEC, MotoGP, Rally), OEMs, and public authorities.
 Its training standards helped shape road safety legislation in Luxembourg, Switzerland, Finland, Poland, and formed the basis for an Austrian road‑safety law in 2002.